 But not all chores need to be done when the kids are asleep.
 Saving up all your chores will leave you frazzled and short on time.
 Instead, involve the kids with your chores:

-- Play peek-a-boo with the baby while folding laundry.
+- Play peek-a-boo with the baby while you sort through a load of laundry.

-- Set up a play area in your kitchen while you cook a quick dinner.
+- Set up a play area in the kitchen while you load the washer.

 - Make putting toys away a game.

-- Teach your kids how to spray and wipe surfaces (or give younger ones a clean rag to practice).
+- Teach your kids how to spray and wipe surfaces (or give younger ones a clean rag to wipe).